fanpu/website/_posts/2023-06-09-advanced-operating-systems-course-review.markdown

 # Course Content

-The class us on a whirlwind tour through many [SIGOPS Hall of Fame papers](https://www.sigops.org/awards/hof/), which the award description states was "instituted in 2005 to recognize the most influential Operating Systems papers that were published at least ten years in the past".
+The class took us on a whirlwind tour through many [SIGOPS Hall of Fame papers](https://www.sigops.org/awards/hof/), which the award description states was "instituted in 2005 to recognize the most influential Operating Systems papers that were published at least ten years in the past".